wp-plugins/floatbox-plus/readme.txt

 Yes, Floatbox doesn't depend on external JavaScript-Libraries and therefor it is compatible to referrer detector and other plugins using JQuery.

+= Can i exlude an image from showing with floatbox? =

+Yes, you can:

+for floatbox 3.50 and higher:
+add class="nofloatbox" to the link

+for earlier versions of floatbox: add rel="nofloatbox" to the link

 = Is it possible to change the options of floatbox.js without editing the file itself? =

 Yes and no, actually only some options (theme selection + animation options) can be adjusted at the plugin options page.